x89/Shreddit/README.md

 - Run once a month on the 1st of the month
 	`0 0 1 * * cd /home/$USER/Shreddit/ && source bin/activate && ./shreddit.py`

+If for some reason you get an error saying `source: not found` in your logs, change `source` to `.`.
+The source command would become `. bin/activate`.
+This is caused by your cron jobs running in shell, not bash, and the source command is a dot.

 Caveats
 -----------
 - Only your previous 1,000 comments are accessible on Reddit.
 So good luck deleting the others.
 There may be ways to hack around this via iterating using sorting by top/best/controversial/new but for now I am unsure.
 I believe it best to set the script settings and run it as a cron job and then it won't be a problem unless you post *a lot*.
 I do, however, think that it may be a caching issue and perhaps after a certain time period your post history would, once again, become available as a block of 1,000.
 So you needn't despair yet!